mjaw002/lidar_project/README.md

 'python inpaint.py'

-and it will create a masked image in the directory.
+and it will create a masked image in the data directory.